 - Software development

-- Galaxy resourcing
+- Galaxy development and resourcing

 - Bioinformatics tool development

 - Research infrastructure project development and management.
 This includes the Australian BioCommons, which is hosted at Melbourne Bioinformatics.